yavnolib/yavnolib/README.md

 ---

 ### :man_technologist: About Me :
-My name is Nikolaev Yaroslav and I'm a second-year student of MIPT.
+My name is Nikolaev Yaroslav and I'm a second-year student of MIPT at the Department of Problems of Information Transmission and Data Analysis.
+My average score in mathematical disciplines is 8.8/10, in IT disciplines - is 10/10.

 At the moment, together with the team, we participated in the following hackathons:
 * Joint hackathon Sberbank and MFTI - :2nd_place_medal: 2nd place.
 (2023) - [repository](https://github.com/yavnolib/SberFraudDetection)
 * Цифровой прорыв - :ballot_box_with_check: participant.
 (2022)
 * DigitalStart (Python) - 🥇 Grand Prix.
 (2020)